BastelPichi/MOARC/README.md

 - Setup database by importing ```table.sql``` file.
 - That's it.

+## Documentation

+Documentation of using all functions and objects can be found on our [wiki](https://github.com/NXTS-Developers/MOARC/wiki/).

 ## Dependencies

 The following libraries are required to run MOARC: